Ruwan Bagaja: History

 Abubakar Imam was a primary school teacher in Katsina Middle School.
-At the age of twenty two years, he went to Zaria from his state of origin Niger State to participate in a contest which was organized by Rupert East.
+At the age of twenty two, he went to Zaria from his state of origin Niger State to participate in a contest which was organized by Rupert East.
 He settled in Zaria for six months where he wrote the novel Ruwan Bajaga as his debut novel to present in the contest in the year 1933.

 Publication

 The book was first published in 1934 by the Literature Bureau in Zaria and later by the Northern Nigerian Publishing Company Limited.
-A school-reader translation into English was published in 1971.
+A school-reader translation into English was published in 1971 and eventually translated by Augustine Genesis K and co.
 It has also been translated into Russian as Zhivai︠a︡ voda :povestʹ.

 Plot

-In the beginning of the novel Ruwan Bagaja, it starts with a quest story of a young man who set out on an adventure to find Ruwan Bagaja (Water of Cure).
-He travels through many places, kingdoms, deserts and saw many wonders of Earth.
+In the beginning of the novel Ruwan Bagaja, it starts with a quest story of a young man who sets out on an adventure to find Ruwan Bagaja (Water of Cure).
+He travels through many places, kingdoms, deserts and sees many wonders of Earth.
 At some point, he was told that no human had ever been able to reach it for centuries and due to this dry spell without actual contact with it, the reality of Ruwan Bagaja slowly faded away into a myth, becoming a fairy tale as if it never existed.
-The protagonist however insisted that if the water of cure did indeed exist, then he sees no reason to give up searching for it.
-He left everything behind in search of Ruwan Bajaga.
+The protagonist however insists that if the water of cure did indeed exist, then he saw no reason to give up his search for it as he had left everything behind in search of Ruwan Bajaga.